Swati-Sneha/avaamo/README.md

 > For more details on **lang** parameter, refer [Yandex Doc](https://yandex.com/dev/dictionary/doc/dg/reference/getLangs-docpage/)

  - Takes each word and looks it up in https://dictionary.yandex.net/api/v1/dicservice.json/lookup asynchronously
- - Processes the API result to get word's synonymns in an array and it's part of Speech
+ - Processes the API result to get word's synonymns (in an array) and it's Part of Speech
  - Synonymns are captured only if it's part of speech matches with the original word
- - All the results for 10 words, including the word, it's occurence,it's part of speech and it's captured synonymns are returned as array of promises
+ - The data for 10 words, including the word, it's occurence,it's part of speech and it's captured synonymns are returned as array of promises

 ## app.js